Substra/substra-documentation/docs/_sources/getting_started/installation/further_resources.md.txt

 ## Troubleshooting

+## Reset

+> Caution: Please be aware that theses commands will delete some resources.
+Be sure to know what you are doing before using it!

+If you need to reset and want to start a new kubernetes configuration, you can try some of these:

+- `minikube delete`
+- `skaffold delete`
+- `helm reset` or `helm reset --force`
+- `helm delete --purge network-org-1-peer-1 --no-hooks`
+- `kubectl delete all -l app=helm -n kube-system`
+- `kubectl delete deployment tiller-deploy --namespace kube-system`
+- `kubectl delete ns org-1 org-2`

 ### Virtualization issues

 - If you are getting this error about libvirt: `[KVM_CONNECTION_ERROR] machine in unknown state: getting connection: getting domain: error connecting to libvirt socket`.
 You probably need to install additional package: `sudo apt-get install libvirt-daemon-system`